 Students for whom expulsion is being considered will be given notice and an opportunity to be heard before a final decision regarding expulsion is made.
 Absent emergency circumstances, before a recommendation for expulsion is made, the Principal will meet with the student, notify the student of what he/she is accused of doing and the information that the school has to believe that the student engaged in such behavior, and give the student an opportunity to present his/her side of the story or explanation for his/her behavior.
 If necessary, the Principal will conduct an investigation into the circumstances of the student's behavior and any explanation provided by the student.
-At the Principal's discretion, the student may be suspended pending the results of this investigation will be completed within 3 school days.
+At the Principal's discretion, the student may be suspended pending the results of this investigation and recommendation for further disciplinary action from the Principal.
+This investigation will be completed within 3 school days.